British military rifles: Lee–Enfield rifles

-In 1895, the Lee–Metford design was reinforced to accommodate the higher chamber pressures of smokeless powder; more critically, the barrel rifling was changed to one developed by the Enfield factory owing to the incompatibility of the Metford barrel design with smokeless powder (the barrels becoming unusable after less than 5,000 rounds).
+In 1895, the Lee–Metford design was reinforced to accommodate the higher chamber pressures of smokeless powder; more critically, the barrel rifling was changed to one developed by the Enfield factory owing to the incompatibility of the Metford barrel design with smokeless powder (the barrels becoming unusable after fewer than 5,000 rounds).
 The designation was changed to Rifle, Magazine, Lee–Enfield Mark I or MLE (magazine Lee–Enfield).
 The sights also had to be changed to reflect the flatter trajectory and longer ranges of the improved cartridge.

 The Martini–Henry, Lee–Metford, and Lee–Enfield rifles have an overall length just under 50 in.
 In each case, several variants of carbines were offered in the under 40 in range for uses by cavalry, artillery, constabularies and special troops.

 Starting in 1909, MLE and MLM rifles were converted to use charger loading, which was accomplished by modifying the bolt, modifying the front and rear sights, and adding a charger guide bridge to the action body, thereby allowing the use of chargers to more rapidly load the magazines.
 Upgraded to a more modern standard, these rifles served in combat in the First World War.

-The Short Magazine Lee–Enfield (SMLE) – also known as Rifle, Number 1
+The Short Magazine Lee–Enfield (SMLE) – also known as rifle No. 1

 Before World War I, the Rifle, Short, Magazine Lee–Enfield, or SMLE, was developed to provide a single rifle to offer a compromise length between rifles and carbines, and to incorporate improvements deemed necessary from experience in the Boer War.
 With a length of 44.5 in, the new weapon was referred to as a "short rifle"; the word "short" refers to the length of the rifle, not the length of the magazine.
 From 1903 to 1909, many Metford and Enfield rifles were converted to the SMLE configuration with shorter barrels and modified furniture.
 Production of the improved SMLE Mk III began in 1907.
 Earlier Mk I and Mk II rifles were upgraded to include several of the improvements of the Mk III.
 The compromise length was consistent with military trends as the US Springfield M1903 was only produced in the compromise length and the Germans adopted the kurz (short) rifle concept between the world wars for the Mauser 98k (model 1898 short).